terencetaothucb/Parameter-Varying-Kernel-Regression-for-State-of-Health-Estimation-of-Retired-Batteries/README.md

 This repository is organized around the current CDC paper:

-`Parameter-Varying Observer Synthesis for Retired Battery Health Estimation under Pulse Testing at Random States of Charge`
+`Parameter-Varying Kernel Regression for State of Health Estimation of Retired Batteries from Pulse Test at Different State of Charge`

 ## Environment and requirements